Juniper/contrail-specs/5.1/cfm-erb-unicast-crb-multicast-roles.md

 #### N/A

 ## 3.3 User workflow impact
 The existing user workflow to assign roles remains the same.
-The user will see additional choices (`CRB-Gateway-MCAST` and `ERB-Access-UCAST`) for the applicable devices.
+The user will see additional choices (`CRB-MCAST-Gateway` and `ERB-UCAST-Gateway`) for the applicable devices.

 ## 3.4 UI changes
 #### N/A